DjordyKoert/FortniteAutoExporter/README.md

 # AutoExporter
-A tool made in Java/Python to automatically export and importing Fortnite Skins
+A tool made in Java/Python to automatically import Fortnite Skins into blender

 ## Usage